kchu25/kchu25.github.io/blog/logdet_zygote.md

 An adjoint example is [here](https://discourse.julialang.org/t/zygote-meaning-of-adjoint-add-a-b-add-a-b/36707/4) by Pbellive.

-Note: This post is done with Zygote version 0.6.61 and Julia version 1.9.
+Note: This post is done on Zygote version 0.6.61 and Julia version 1.9.